Welcome Programme in Visby Autumn 2018

 Welcome Centre in Visby

-Between 29 and 31 August, the Student Services Office will have drop-in hours, during which you can pick up your welcome package.
-During these drop-in hours, conditionally admitted Master’s students can also present their original Bachelor’s degree in order to be registered for their programme.
+Between 29 and 31 August, the Student Services Office will have drop-in hours, during which you can pick up your welcome package and register for your courses.
+During these drop-in hours, conditionally admitted Master’s students can also present their original Bachelor’s degree in order to be registered.

 Wednesday 29 August: 2pm-4pm